-The Class of 2026 is waived from the prerequisite requirement for Cisco Network Engineering I, with the exception of Algebra II.
+\The Classes of 2025 and 2026 are waived from the prerequisite requirement for Cisco Network Engineering I, with the exception of Algebra II.

 This course provides an introduction to the basics of computer networking.
 Students focus on network architecture, function, theory, and design.
 Students build networks using enterprise-level Cisco equipment and learn hands-on job skills, including network configuration and troubleshooting.
 By the end of the course, students will be able to design and build LANs, configure enterprise routers and switches, and implement IP addressing schemes.